elliotthill/go-code-remote/readme.md

 ### Dependencies

-The server is expecting a mysql/mariadb database, you can configure this in /server/config/ and switch to your DB of choice.
-Sequelize is used as the ORM.
+Sequelize is expecting a database, look in server/config/

-React is used for the front-end, and Tailwind is used as the CSS framework.
+Front End: React & Tailwind

 ### Installing